niroshan009/niroshan009/README.md

 <h1 align="center">Hi 👋, I'm Thusitha Niroshan</h1>
 <p>I am a Software Engineer who is passionate about finding optimal solutions.
 I have over 10 years of experience where I have worked in multiple domains such as Insurance, Telco, and Banking.
 I am specialised in Backend Development with Java technology.
 My forte is Backend + DevOps, but I am not limited to that.
 I have worked on frameworks like Spring Boot, Spark, and Cucumber, which makes me deployable anywhere in a team.
-Also, I have worked with Angular Framework as well for UI components development.</p>
+Also, I have worked with Angular Framework for UI components development.</p>

 - 🔭 I’m currently working on [Capsuleme](https://capsuleme.io)